-Highway authorities are facing the challenge of the rapid growth of highway transportation resulting in increasingly complex problems, mainly when severe emergency events cause damage to road assets.
+Highway authorities are facing the challenge of the rapid growth of highway transportation, which results in increasingly complex problems, mainly when severe emergency events damage road assets.

 Highway authorities include the state departments of transportation, administrators, and engineers.

-To understand and solve these problems requires cooperative research from coordinated programs.
+Understanding and solving these problems requires cooperative research from coordinated programs.
 Thus, the National Cooperative Highway Research Program.

 The NCHRP Project 20-05, “Synthesis of Information Related to Highway Problems,” searches out and synthesizes useful knowledge from all available sources and prepares concise, documented reports on specific topics.
 The reports from this endeavor constitute an NCHRP report series, Synthesis of Highway Practice.

-This synthesis series reports on current knowledge and practice, in a compact format, without the detailed directions usually found in handbooks or design manuals.
-Each report in the series provides a compendium of the best knowledge available on those measures found to be the most successful in resolving specific problems.
+This synthesis series reports on current knowledge and practice in a compact format without the detailed directions usually found in handbooks or design manuals.
+Each report in the series provides a compendium of the best knowledge available on those measures that are the most successful in resolving specific problems.

-The content of NCHRP Synthesis 556 are described briefly below:
+The content of NCHRP Synthesis 556 is described briefly below:

 Chapter 1 contains the introduction of the report.
 It discusses current legislation and subsequent asset management rules that require state DOTs to conduct statewide evaluations of roads, highways, and bridges, the objectives of the synthesis, its scope approach, and terminology.

-Chapter 2 shows the review of the literature, statutes, regulations, and documented practices of the states such as the U.S. DOT Emergency Relief for Disaster-Damaged Roads and Public Transportation Systems, and others.
+Chapter 2 reviews the literature, statutes, regulations, and documented practices of the states, such as the U.S. DOT Emergency Relief for Disaster-Damaged Roads and Public Transportation Systems.

 Chapter 3 – State of the Practice.
-Discusses the survey that was conducted to document the practices and processes used by state transportation agencies to identify and evaluate damaged locations by emergency events.
-The survey questionnaire was distributed to the asset management lead contacts in all 50 state DOT’s, Puerto Rico, and the District of Columbia, as identified by FHWA.
+Discuss the survey conducted to document the practices and processes used by state transportation agencies to identify and evaluate damaged locations by emergency events.
+The survey questionnaire was distributed to the asset management lead contacts in all 50 state DOTs, Puerto Rico, and the District of Columbia, as identified by FHWA.

-Chapter 4 presents case examples that illustrate some State DOT’s have addressed federal requirements specifically, the 23 CFR § 667, and how they are moving forward to improve their data, tools, and business practices for evaluating damages associated with ER events.
+Chapter 4 presents case examples that illustrate how some State DOTs have addressed federal requirements, specifically, the 23 CFR § 667, and how they are moving forward to improve their data, tools, and business practices for evaluating damages associated with ER events.

 Case examples from the report: